You’ve worked hard to build your competitive positioning. Here’s what you should do in response to an aggressive competitor – and why.

 8 rules to keep you focused on what matters

-So often, when brands are attacked, they focus their response on the attacker instead of their positioning strategy.
+So often, when brands are attacked, they focus their response on the attacker.
 It’s natural to see rebutting the other brand as the right defence approach.
 However, the more effective approach is to engage your customers and the media and to look to convince them that you are in the right.
 Here are my eight rules for defending your brand and making sure you stay positioned strongly and competitively (interestingly, several of them are the same as for attacking another brand):

 1. Talk to the customer about what they stand to gain by staying with you.